g-insana/ett_ms/README.md

 This repository contains the code for the analysis and figures of the manuscript:
 ## Early terminated transcripts and missing proteins reflect artifacts in bacterial proteomes

-The code for the clustering of proteomes and processing of the clusters is available in another repository: [ProteomeCluster](https://github.com/g-insana/ProteomeCluster)
+Note that the code for the clustering of proteomes and processing of the clusters is available in another repository: [ProteomeCluster](https://github.com/g-insana/ProteomeCluster)

 # Abstract